 Writing in China has always been important as the many different spoken dialects made verbal communication impossible, putting everything in writing was the easy answer to this.

 Made possible by paper, printing, is another major contribution to civilization invented by the Chinese.
 The earliest printed book is the Diamond Sutra ➚ of 868CE produced by putting ink on an incised wooden block.
 Buddhist text with its repeated mantras is an ideal candidate for printing as religious text never needs modification.
 The characters are carved into wood and then ink rolled over the surface, paper will then take the ink to form a reverse image of the wooden block.
 Using these techniques a single block could produce 20,000 copies and 1,000 copies could be produced each day.
 The use of complete hand carved wooden blocks was also ideal for printing the many standard classic texts that students needed to study in the ancient Civil Service Examination system.
 The Confucian Classics were first printed in 952.
 For high volume printing copper blocks were used, in this case the text was inscribed into soft clay which when hardened was used as a mold for the copper plate.
+The Peking Gazette holds the record for the oldest and longest published periodical.
+It was printed each day for about a thousand years until 1912.
+Like the London Gazette it listed the diasry of events at the Imperial court includingh edicts and appointments.

 The Chinese went on to produce printing by a system of moveable type ➚ in 971.
 Each character needs its own block and unfortunately there are thousands of them, even though the characters could be arranged according to their sound this still required a lot of searching to find the appropriate character.
 It was only feasible for mass produced classic and religious books where the same blocks of type were used again and again to produce many thousands of copies.